 17. Letters to Juliet (2010)

-Sophie (Amanda Siegfried), an aspiring writer visiting Verona on a pre-honeymoon with her busy fiancé, discovers an old letter at Juliet’s wall.
-Fifty years prior, a lovelorn young woman left her beloved Lorenzo to return to England and had written to Juliet seeking counsel.
+Sophie (Amanda Seyfried), an aspiring writer visiting Verona on a pre-honeymoon with her busy fiancé, discovers an old letter on Juliet’s wall.
+Fifty years prior, a lovelorn young woman left her beloved first love Lorenzo to return to England and had written to Juliet seeking counsel.

 Sophie is tasked by the so-called secretaries of Juliet with responding to this old letter.
 Enter Claire Smith-Wyman (Vanessa Redgrave), now widowed and 50 years older and wiser, who returns to Italy after receiving Sophie’s letter.

 She’s there to find her Lorenzo of long ago.
 And her overprotective and overbearing escort on this road trip is her brusque and prickly grandson Charlie (Christopher Egan).
 Let the travels (and romance) begin.

 Essentially a road trip through Italy in search of a long-lost love, Letters to Juliet is an engaging rom-com, hitting all the feel-good mileposts.

 18. On Golden Pond (1981)

 Ethel and Norman Thayer (Katharine Hepburn and Henry Fonda) return to their cottage on the lake for the summer, as they have done for years and years.
 Norman’s memory is fading, his relationship with his daughter is estranged, and his cynicism is growing.